ENSTABretagneRobotics/oculus_ros2/oculus_ros2/tests/tests_plan.md

         1. ~~Make sur the frame id is to`oculus_sonar`~~
     - ~~`frequency_mode` TODO(hugoyvrn, https://forssea-robotics.atlassian.net/browse/ROB-848)~~
         1. ~~Change the frenquency between 750 kHz and 1200 kHZ (for example `ros2 param set /oculus_sonar frequency_mode 1` and `ros2 param set /oculus_sonar frequency_mode 2` in ROS CLI).~~
-            1. ~~If you are in a quiet environement you can take the sonar out of the water **WARNING DO NOT KEEP THE SONAR OUT OF WATER.
-IF THE SONAR START TO HEAT UP PUT IT BACK ON WATER** and chek that the sonar ping make more audible noise in in 750 kHz (mode 1) than in 1200 kHz (mode 2).
+            1. ~~If you are in a quiet environment you can take the sonar out of the water **WARNING DO NOT KEEP THE SONAR OUT OF WATER.
+IF THE SONAR START TO HEAT UP PUT IT BACK ON WATER** and check that the sonar ping make more audible noise in in 750 kHz (mode 1) than in 1200 kHz (mode 2).
 Put back the sonar to the water.~~
     - ~~`ping_rate` TODO(hugyvrn, https://forssea-robotics.atlassian.net/browse/ROB-822)~~
         1. Set the frenquency to 750 kHZ (for example `ros2 param set /oculus_sonar frequency_mode 1` in ROS CLI).
         1. ~~Open RTQ (make sur to sur your workspace is sourced).~~
-        1. For all ping_rate possible (mode 0, 1, 2, 3 and 4) (This could be usefull to use rqt parameter configure rather than ROS CLI)
+        1. For all ping_rate possible (mode 0, 1, 2, 3 and 4) (This could be useful to use rqt parameter configure rather than ROS CLI)
-            1. Check the frequency of update in the topics `/oculus_sonar/ping` and `oculus_sonar/status` is correspondig to the ping_rate mode TODO(hugoyvrn, Explain more).
+            1. Check the frequency of update in the topics `/oculus_sonar/ping` and `oculus_sonar/status` is corresponding to the ping_rate mode TODO(hugoyvrn, Explain more).
-        1. ~~If you are in a quiet environement.
-For all ping_rate possible (mode 0, 1, 2, 3 and 4) (This could be usefull to use rqt parameter configure rather than ROS CLI)~~
+        1. ~~If you are in a quiet environment.
+For all ping_rate possible (mode 0, 1, 2, 3 and 4) (This could be useful to use rqt parameter configure rather than ROS CLI)~~
             1. ~~Take the sonar out of the water **WARNING DO NOT KEEP THE SONAR OUT OF WATER.
-IF THE SONAR START TO HEAT UP PUT IT BACK ON WATER** and chek that the sonar ping rate is coherent.
+IF THE SONAR START TO HEAT UP PUT IT BACK ON WATER** and check that the sonar ping rate is coherent.
 Mode 0 is slower than mode 1.
 Mode 1 is very slower than mode 2.
 Mode 2 is very very faster than mode 3.
 Mode 3 is faster than mode 4.
 Put back the sonar underwater.~~
         1. ~~Test standby mode~~
             1. ~~Set ping_rate to mode 5.~~
-            1. ~~If you are in a quiet environement.
+            1. ~~If you are in a quiet environment.
 Take the sonar out of the water **WARNING DO NOT KEEP THE SONAR OUT OF WATER.
-IF THE SONAR START TO HEAT UP PUT IT BACK ON WATER** and chek that there is no ping to hear.
+IF THE SONAR START TO HEAT UP PUT IT BACK ON WATER** and check that there is no ping to hear.
 Put back the sonar to the water.~~
             1. Check that you have an output on your terminal to warn you than the sonar is on standby mode.
             1. Check that the driver is still publishing on the topic `/oculus_sonar/status`.
             1. Check that the driver is NOT publishing on the topic `/oculus_sonar/ping`.
     - `data_depth` : TODO(hugoyvrn, https://forssea-robotics.atlassian.net/browse/ROB-832)
         1. Check the type of data on the topic `/oculus_sonar/ping`.
-TODO(@hugoyvrn, expalin more)
+TODO(@hugoyvrn, explain more)
         1. Check the type of data on the topic `/oculus_sonar/image`.
-TODO(@hugoyvrn, expalin more)
+TODO(@hugoyvrn, explain more)
     <!-- - `send_gain`
         1. Set send_gain to false `ros2 param set /oculus_sonar send_gain fasle`.
         1. Check that you get a warning that advice you to set it to true.
         1. Set an orther parameter (for example `ros2 param set /oculus_sonar frequency_mode 1`)
         1. Check that the previous warning is dispalys again.
-        1. Follow the warning to get back with non gain assit.
+        1. Follow the warning to get back with non gain assist.
         1. Check the the previous warning is not dispalyed again. -->
     - ~~`gain_assist`~~
-        1. ~~Set gain assit to true `ros2 param set /oculus_sonar gain_assist true`.~~
+        1. ~~Set gain assist to true `ros2 param set /oculus_sonar gain_assist true`.~~
         1. ~~Set an orther parameter (for example `ros2 param set /oculus_sonar frequency_mode 1`)~~
         1. ~~Check that the image has change of aspect compare with out gain assist.~~
-        1. ~~Set gain assit to false `ros2 param set /oculus_sonar gain_assist false`.~~
+        1. ~~Set gain assist to false `ros2 param set /oculus_sonar gain_assist false`.~~
         1. ~~Check that the image has change of aspect compare with gain assist.~~
     - `range` TODO(hugoyvrn, https://forssea-robotics.atlassian.net/browse/ROB-824)
         - Change `range` to multiple values.
 For each value:
             1. Check that the size of the image and `nbeams` and `nrange` are still coherent.
-TODO(@hugoyvrn, expalin more)
+TODO(@hugoyvrn, explain more)
     - ~~`gamma_correction` TODO(hugoyvrn, https://forssea-robotics.atlassian.net/browse/ROB-825)~~
         ~~1.
 Make sur `gain_assist` is set to false.
 (You can run  `ros2 param set /oculus_sonar gain_assist false`).~~ ~~1.
 Make sur `gain_percent` is correctly set (you can use the default value `ros2 param set /oculus_sonar gain_percent 50.`)~~
         ~~1.
 Set `gamma_correction` to 0 (For example run  `ros2 param set /oculus_sonar gamma_correction 0`)~~
         ~~1.
 Check that the image is more black.~~ ~~1.
 Set `gamma_correction` to 100 (For example run  `ros2 param set /oculus_sonar gamma_correction 100`)~~
         ~~1.
-Check that the image is more wite.~~
+Check that the image is more white.~~ ~~1.
-        ~~1.
 Set `gamma_correction` to 50 (For example run  `ros2 param set /oculus_sonar gamma_correction 50`)~~
     - ~~`gain_percent` TODO(hugoyvrn, https://forssea-robotics.atlassian.net/browse/ROB-825)~~
         ~~1.
 Make sur `gain_assist` is set to false.
 (You can run  `ros2 param set /oculus_sonar gain_assist false`).~~